5a3/note_app/README.md

-# flutter_app
+# note_app

-A new Flutter project.
+A note app with firebase cloude and auth

 ## Getting Started